danielharrell/open-eyes-lect-2017-18/Open.md

 selfless she yearns to be.
-Or to put the lesson another way: to transcend the self altogether is not simply impossible, but illusory, since a desire for this can blind one to the selfhood in others that makes for true self-transcendence in recognition, not renunciation.
-Or to put the lesson one last
+Or to put the lesson another way: to transcend the self altogether is not simply impossible, but illusory, since a desire for this can blind one to the selfhood in others that makes for true transcendence in recognition, not renunciation.

-way: to be open to another, or to anything other, means regarding it as *more* than other, from a center in which the other is a self, and otherness can thus be encompassed, or contained, or enclosed, by the self.
-But again, this seems to mean that being open, in the end, is a way of being closed.
-So what it would it mean to be open without being closed? *Is* being open, truly open, simply open, possible at all?
-And if it is, then how?
+Or to put the lesson one last way: to be open to another, or to anything other, means regarding it as *more* than other.
+But this seems to mean regarding it from a center in which the other is a self.
+A center, that is, from which otherness can be encompassed by the self.
+Or contained.
+Or enclosed.
+Which again would mean that being open, in the end, is a way of being closed, despite the look otherwise.

 # Part Three {#three}

-has a
+But if this is so, then the word "open" might make us wonder all the more.
+For what would it mean to be open without being closed?
+Open without qualification?
+Simply open?
+Truly open?
+If such a thing were possible, then how?

-sameness of its own. , in a movement from other back to self. fromenclosing it in the self, (End with bit about being
+To begin to answer this question, I want to introduce one last passage from *Middlemarch*, which has more ambiguity than the other two. has a sameness of its own. , in a movement from other back to self. fromenclosing it in the self, (End with bit about being